martoc/martoc.github.io/index.md

 deployed worldwide and are managed by very small teams.
 I'm sharing my experiences and some of the solutions that I have designed and implemented.

-In the last years, there have been some technologies that have brought my attention, first Golang, from a very strong background in low latency Java services, this new modern language brings a new set of possibilities to write very fast services, the power of C/C++ with a much easier easy way to develop.
+In the last years, there have been looking at some technologies that have brought my attention, first Golang, from a very strong background in low latency Java services, this new modern language brings a new set of possibilities to write very fast services, the power of C/C++ with a much easier easy way to develop.
 On the other hand, software distribution has been revolutionised tools like `Packer` or `Docker` that do not require any specific version of a virtual machine or interpreter installed, this gives a more reliable way to produce software.